Frequently Asked Questions

 No. The Traffic Study that was conducted as part of the 2009 Boundary Street Improvements Feasibility Study indicated that a roundabout at the SC 170 and US 21/Boundary Street intersection wouldn’t function adequately due to the high traffic volumes.
 The intersection will remain under signal control.

-A roundabout originally planned for the intersection of Ribaut Road and Boundary also has been postponed.
+A roundabout originally planned for the intersection of Ribaut Road and Boundary has also been postponed.

 15. Will all the overhead utility lines be put underground as part of this project?